LinkORB Engineering

 In both repositories, inside the individual directory for a given exo action are a YAML file and logic file.
 The YAML file documents and enforces valid inputs and outputs for the action, while the logic file contains the actual steps of the action.
 Browsing multiple actions will show PHP, Shell scripts, and other types of logic files.

 In the case of the Heads up Fonzie task, in the properties panel under Implementation, you’ll see the exo is set to exo.
-The YAML and logic file for which are found at LinkORB Exo Actions.
+The YAML and logic file for which are found at Core Exo Actions.

 Understanding inputs